 Product Toxicity.
-TTM's printed circuit board products are commonplace in many electronics and allow for electronic components to interface with one another through the circuits that are created on the printed circuit board.
-TTM's RF products are similar in nature to printed circuit boards but contain more microelectronic components than the bare printed circuit board as they integrate other microelectronic parts into the RF assembly and system.
+TTM's PCB products are commonplace in many electronics and allow for electronic components to interface with one another through the circuits that are created on the PCB.
+TTM's RF products are similar in nature to PCBs but contain more microelectronic components than the bare PCB as they integrate other microelectronic parts into the RF assembly and system.
 Generally, the finished products that we manufacture are fully contained and are not intended to release any chemical substances during normal use.
-We provide full material declarations upon customer request which identify the name and amount of substances used in our unpopulated printed circuit boards.
+We provide full material declarations upon customer request which identify the name and amount of substances used in our unpopulated PCBs.

 Product Quality and Safety.
 TTM adheres to the highest quality standards in the industry.
 TTM partners with the most respected, third-party global organizations to independently review and validate our quality, safety and manufacturing processes.
-In addition, TTM adheres to specific environmental guidelines as directed by RoHS and REACH.
+In addition, TTM adheres to specific environmental guidelines as directed by Restriction of Hazardous Substances in Electrical and Electronic Equipment ("RoHS") and Registration, Evaluation, Authorization and Restriction of Chemicals ("REACH").
 Below is a listing of some of the most significant third-party quality certifications we carry in our facilities:

 - UL Standards

-- · ISO 9001 and AS 9100 Certifications
+- ISO 9001 and AS 9100 Certifications

 - NADCAP Certifications

 - MIL PRF 31032 (Military certification in our US sites)

 - IATF 16949 (Automotive Certification)

 - ISO 13485 (Medical Certification)